Improved local models and new Bell inequalities via Frank-Wolfe algorithms

-\textit{Analytical decomposition.---} After choosing an initial visibility $v_0$, we run our algorithm until the iterate $\bx_T$ gets sufficiently close to $v_0\bp$ in a sense defined below.
-Since we actually need an \emph{exact} decomposition of a point $v\bp$ to be able to certify that $v\leq v_c^\mathrm{Wer}$, such a numerical proximity is, however, not sufficient.
+\textit{Analytical decomposition.---} After choosing an initial visibility $v_0$, we run our algorithm until the last iterate $\bx_T$ satisfies $\|\bx_T-v_0\bp\|_2\leq\epsilon$ for a chosen precision $\epsilon$.
+Since we need an \emph{exact} decomposition of a point $v\bp$ to be able to certify that $v\leq v_c^\mathrm{Wer}$, such a numerical proximity is, however, insufficient.
 Ref.~\cite{HQV+17} gives the following solution to overcome this difficulty: fix a factor $\nu_1$ close to 1, write $\nu_1 v_0\bp=\nu_1 \bx_T+(1-\nu_1)\by$ by suitably defining $\by$, and exhibit a local decomposition for $\by$ by using the fact that its entries are, by construction, small.

 More precisely, Ref.~\cite{HQV+17} shows that any point $\by$ such that $\|\by\|_1\leq1$ has a local model.
 In \cref{app:ana} we tighten this result and demonstrate that this even holds for ${\|\by\|_2\leq1}$.
 This seemingly small change has in fact practical consequences as it is less restrictive on the quality of the algorithm output: for instance, the result from~\cite{HQV+17} immediately jumps from $0.6829$ to $0.6836$.
 Our factor $\nu_2$ then reads